renra/georgia_lienar_circuits_utils/Readme.md

-# A few command line utils to make computations easier
+# Georgia Linear Circuits Utils

+A few programs to help you do calculations on the command line.
+No more slow calculator stuff!!!